 The real reason people make a big deal about breaking up from a distance is control.

 What’s the difference between breaking up in person and breaking up online?
 Is it really that much better to get into a messy ordeal in person?
-Once you understand the science of breaking up and what your body and mind goes through, it doesn’t make a difference.
+Once you understand the science of breaking up and what your body and mind go through, it doesn’t make a difference.

 Like all addictions, distance and time away from the object of obsession helps you get over it:

-The results show activation of reward systems, previously identified by monetary stimuli, in a natural, endogenous, negative emotion state.
+The results show activation of reward systems, previously identified by monetary stimuli, in a natural, endogenous, negative emotional state.
 Activation of areas involved in cocaine addiction may help explain the obsessive behaviors associated with rejection in love.

 We set up so many dates via phone and text (and cancel quite a few too) that cutting off a relationship that way shouldn’t be too much of a stretch.